thahnen/elastix-scripts-etc/README.md

 - TransformMatrix (Elements as list)
 - CenterOfRotation (X Y Z)
 - Offset (X Y Z)
-- Slicer preview is a bit overexposed!
-Maybe change it somehow?
-- As there is no headersize left, maybe remove it when only RAW files are accepted and no PNG whatsoever

 Additional tags: [ITK/ MetaIO documentation](https://itk.org/Wiki/ITK/MetaIO/Documentation#Reference:_Tags_of_MetaImage)